KubaPr/Battleships/README.md

 ## Prerequisites

-This game needs .net core 3.1 and internet connection to run
+This game needs .net core 3.1 to run

 ## Running it